Haryana bypolls: INLD's Abhay Chautala wins Ellenabad Assembly seat, BJP gives close fight | Politics

 - India

-INLD leader Abhay Singh Chautala won the Ellenabad bypoll after defeating his nearest rival, Gobind Kanda of the BJP, with a margin of 6,739 votes on Tuesday.
+INLD leader Abhay Singh Chautala won Ellenabad bypoll, retaining the assembly seat in his traditional stronghold, after defeating his nearest rival, Gobind Kanda of the BJP, with a margin of 6,739 votes on Tuesday.

+Chautala, who is the son of INLD president and former chief minister O P Chautala, had resigned in January protesting the Centre's farm laws which necessitated the October 30 bypoll.

-The results, however, came as a disappointment for the main opposition Congress as its candidate Pawan Beniwal trailed at the third spot and lost security deposit.
+The results, however, came as a disappointment for the main opposition Congress as its candidate Pawan Beniwal trailed and finished a distant third.

-Over 81 per cent of 1.86 lakh voters had cast their vote.
+Over 81 per cent of 1.86 lakh voters had cast their vote in the bye-election.

 According to the result declared by the Election Commission, Indian National Lok Dal's Abhay Chautala (58) defeated BJP's Gobind Kanda with a margin of 6,739 votes.